florentgiovannone/SEB-Project-4-front-end/ReadMe.md

   }
 ```
 #### Back end
-- **Handling Likes and Dislikes:** On the backend, we retrieved the post that needed to be liked or disliked.
+- **Handling Likes and Dislikes:** On the backend, Iretrieved the post that needed to be liked or disliked.
 We then pushed or deleted the user into the posts array accordingly, updating the post's data in the database.
 ```jsx
 @router.route("/posts/<int:post_id>/likes", methods=["POST"])
 @secure_route